TERREMEMBER/znbase/docs/content/latest/migrate/migrate-from-postgresql/migrate-schema.md

 showAsideToc: true
 ---

-To convert the PostgreSQL schema to YugabyteDB schema, the following changes need to be made.
+To convert the PostgreSQL schema to ZNbaseDB schema, the following changes need to be made.

 {{< tip title="Tip" >}}